pretix/pretix-docs/docs/tutorial/products.md

 Add a description that tells your customers what services are included in the ticket and what conditions have to be met in order for them to purchase it.
 You may also add a .png or .jpg file via the "product picture" button to further distinguish this products from the others in the shop.

 Next, click on the "price" tab.
 Change the "default price" field to your desired value.
 In our demo shop, that price is 250.00 €.
 Select the appropriate tax rate from the "sales tax" dropdown.
 Then switch to the "bundled products" tab.
-Click the :btn:+ Add a new bundled product" button.
+Click the :btn:+ Add a new bundled product: button.
 Select the previously created "care box - medium" at a quantity of 1 and a designated price part of 30.00 €.
 Click :btn:Save:.
 The medium care box is now included in the standard ticket by default and will be displayed to the customer as making up 30.00 € out of the total price of 250.00 € during purchase.